Buddy Baker

 Elzie Wylie "Buddy" Baker Jr. (January 25, 1941 – August 10, 2015) was an American professional stock car racing driver and commentator.
 Over the course of his 33-year racing career, he won 19 races in the NASCAR Cup Series, including the 1980 Daytona 500.
-Known by the nickname "Gentle Giant," Baker was noted for his prowess at NASCAR's superspeedways, Daytona and Talladega, at which he won a combined six races.
+Known by the nickname "Gentle Giant", Baker was noted for his prowess at NASCAR's superspeedways, Daytona and Talladega, at which he won a combined six races.
 After his racing career, he worked as a broadcaster and co-hosted a number of radio shows on Sirius XM.

 Early life

 Baker was born on January 25, 1941, in Florence, South Carolina, the son of two-time NASCAR champion Buck Baker.
-A high school athlete, Baker began racing in 1958 at age 17, and started his NASCAR career the following year.
+A high school athlete, Baker began racing in 1958 at the age of seventeen, and started his NASCAR career the following year.
 As a teenager, he idolized many of NASCAR's top drivers, including his father and Fireball Roberts, and he studied them closely during his early NASCAR career.

 Career

 Baker won his first race in 1967, winning the National 500 at Charlotte Motor Speedway.
-On March 24, 1970, he became the first driver ever to exceed 200 mph (320 km/h) on a closed course, accomplishing the feat while testing his blue Dodge Daytona.
+On March 24, 1970, he became the first driver ever to exceed 200 mph (320 km/h) on a closed course, accomplishing the feat while testing the Chrysler Engineering No. 88 blue 1969 Dodge Daytona, also known as DC-93.
+That car was the only one to exceed 200 in 1970.
 He became known for his skill at superspeedways; in his career, he won four races at Talladega and two at Daytona, including the 1980 Daytona 500.
 Baker's victory in that race remains the fastest Daytona 500 in NASCAR history, posting an average speed of 177.602 mph (285.809 km/h).

-He is one of nine drivers to have accomplished a Career Grand Slam, a feat which involves winning NASCAR's four most prestigious races: the Daytona 500, Aaron's 499, Coca-Cola 600, and Southern 500.
+He is one of nine drivers to have accomplished a Career Grand Slam, a feat which involves winning NASCAR's four most prestigious races: the Daytona 500, Jack Link's 500, Coca-Cola 600, and Southern 500.
 The only other drivers to have accomplished this feat are Richard Petty, David Pearson, Bobby Allison, Darrell Waltrip, Dale Earnhardt, Jeff Gordon, Jimmie Johnson, Kevin Harvick, and Denny Hamlin.
-Of the ten, Baker is one of two to have never won an Cup Series championship.
+Of the ten, Baker is one of two to have never won a Cup Series championship.
 He generally raced part-time, having only raced three full seasons, and co-owned his car from 1985 to 1989.
 He competed in two International Race of Champions series, IROC IV and IROC VII, and helped run the Buck Baker Racing School with his brother for a number of years.

-Baker retired from NASCAR in 1992, finishing with 19 career victories.
+Baker retired from NASCAR in 1994, finishing with nineteen career victories.
 His 1,099 laps led at Talladega Superspeedway remain the track's all-time career record.